Rowan Health Department clarifies county's COVID-19 death total is 301 - Salisbury Post

 SALISBURY — The N.C.
 Department of Health and Human Services on Monday incorrectly reported Rowan County’s 302nd death from COVID-19, according to local health officials.

 The death total reported Monday was reduced to 301 on Tuesday.
-While a question sent to the N.C.
-Department of Health and Human Services wasn’t immediately answered, interim Health Director Alyssa Harris said 301 is correct.
-It wasn’t clear Monday why the death total increased to 302 for one day.
+Interim Health Director Alyssa Harris said 301 is correct.
+It wasn’t clear why the death total increased to 302 for one day, but a spokesperson for NCDHHS on Tuesday said data on the agency’s data dashboard are subject to change.

+“County case information may change once further case investigations are done and residence is verified,” the agency said in its statement.
+“Cases may shift from one county to another if further investigation verifies a different county of residence for an individual.”

 At 301, Rowan County’s death total from COVID-19 remains higher than 92 of the state’s 100 counties.
 The seven with higher death totals all have larger populations — Wake, Mecklenburg, Gaston, Forsyth, Cumberland, Catawba and Buncombe counties.